Skip to main content

 Examples

-• When scaling baking recipes, be cautious with leavening agents (baking soda/powder) - they don't always scale linearly
+When scaling baking recipes, be cautious with leavening agents (baking soda/powder). they do not always scale linearly

 • Not everything scales linearly: when doubling a cake recipe, you cannot just double the baking time; a doubled recipe in a larger pan needs only 1.3-1.5x the time, while the same batter split into two pans takes the same time as the original, breaking the "just multiply everything" assumption.